 Would you like to learn more about growing vegetables efficiently to reduce maintenance and increase yield?

 Pole beans are twiners, meaning that as the vining stem grows upward, it will wrap itself around anything it can touch.
-Twiners are not picky about what they climb, therefore you can grow them on any type of trellis, support structure, or fence that you want.
-Just be sure it is tall, as they can reach almost indefinitely.
+Twiners aren’t picky about what they climb, therefore you can grow them on any type of trellis, support structure, or fence that you want.
+Just be sure it is tall, as they can grow almost indefinitely.

 One interesting thing to note is that pole beans twine in a counterclockwise habit.
-If you are training it to grow up a certain support, observe your vine’s pattern and be sure to twine it in the direction that would be natural for the vine.
+If you’re training a bean plant to grow up a support structure, observe its pattern and be sure to twine it in the direction that would be natural for the vine.

-Below, you’ll notice my beans growing on the privacy fence using a trellis made of galvanized wire fence.
+Below, my beans are growing on the privacy fence using a trellis made of galvanized wire fence.

-Tomatoes and sweet potatoes are not in the same family, but they are both non-climbing, scrambling vines.
-If left to their own devices, they’ll scramble happily along the ground, rooting in the ground from nodes along the vine.
+Tomatoes and sweet potatoes aren’t in the same family, but they’re both scrambling vines.
+If left to their own devices, they’ll scramble happily along the ground, rooting in the ground as they go from nodes along the vine.

-Supporting tomatoes with cages or ladders (I have these cages from Gardener’s Supply Company), or tying them to a trellis is common practice.
 If the plant falls over for some reason, it may root itself sideways and keep going, as running along the ground is its natural tendency.
-Encouraging the plant to grow straight up means that it will put more energy into making tomatoes than it will into rooting itself.
+Encouraging the plant to grow straight up means that it will put more energy into making tomatoes than into rooting itself.

 Sweet potatoes are probably the most low-maintenance vegetable in my garden.
-If you’d like to grow them vertically to save space, they will have to be trained, since–as a scrambler–they do not have tendrils nor do they twine.
-Again, I like the stake-and-twine structures, so that I can weave the vines in and out of the twine grid for support.
+I grow them vertically to save space, but as a scrambler, I have to train them to do so.
+Wooden stake-and-twine structures allow me to weave the vines in and out of the twine grid as they grow.

-Read more about harvesting, curing, and storing sweet potatoes here.
+Read more about harvesting, curing, and storing sweet potatoes.

-Enjoy adding vegetable climbers to your garden for a beautiful vertical dimension, efficient use of space, and disease prevention.
+I hope this helped you understand how different climbing vegetables grow so that you can choose the right trellis or support structure.
+Enjoy adding vegetable climbers to your garden for a beautiful, vertical dimension, an efficient use of space, and disease prevention.